MattMS/Blender_notes/3D_view/camera/README.md

 # Camera

-`Alt+Home` to focus view on cursor.
+`Alt + Home` to focus view on Cursor.
-`Shift-S` to open move cursor menu.

 ## Focus on an object

-In "3D View" Area, select the camera.
+1. In "3D View" Area, select the camera.

-In "Properties" Area, select "Constraints" Context.
+2. In "Properties" Area, select "Constraints" Context.

-Click "Add Object Constraint", find the "Tracking" heading, then click "Track To".
+3. Click "Add Object Constraint", under the "Tracking" heading click "Track To".

-Set "Target" to the object to look at.
+4. Set "Target" to the object to look at.

-Set "To" to "-Z" and "Up" to "Y".
+5. Set "To" to "-Z" and "Up" to "Y".

 The camera should maintain focus on the object while moving either.